Parking and travel

 Electric vehicles

 The future is here.
 Electric vehicles (EVs) are taking an increasing share of the new vehicle market.
-At March 2022 the Epping Forest district had the highest number of battery-only EVs (BEV) on the roads of all Essex districts, and the growth curve is steeply upward.
-BEV plus London electric cabs owned locally now exceed 1,000 vehicles, plus more than 600 plug-in hybrids (PHEV).
+Epping Forest district has the highest number of battery-only EVs (BEV) on the roads of all Essex districts, and the growth curve is rising steeply.
+BEV plus London electric cabs owned locally now exceed 1,000 vehicles, plus more than 800 plug-in hybrids (PHEV).

 The vast majority of these are owned by residents or businesses with off-street parking.
 We estimate that more than one third of local homes have no access to off street parking and many more will have financial or other constraints on being able to charge at home.